Zero-Tang/NoirCvmApi/README.md

 Currently, only 64-bit Windows Operating Systems running on processors that support AMD-V are supported.

 ## Documentation
 NoirCvmApi is currently in early stage of development.
-Documentation is planned to be released on [GitHub Wiki of this repository](https://github.com/Zero-Tang/NoirCvmApi/wiki).
+Documentation is released on [GitHub Wiki of this repository](https://github.com/Zero-Tang/NoirCvmApi/wiki).

 ## Build
 There are two compatibility-concerned versions of scripted compilation. \